Pearlicia/Pearlicia-Blog/subdomain-ssl-doc/subdomain.md

 **Successfully modified listener message should display if successful**

-**Enter your newly created subdomain in a browser, it should have https.**
+**Enter your newly created subdomain in a browser, it should have https.**k